alnoki/AAAAAA/docs/development/tasks/sphinx.rst

 Referencing external links
 ==========================

-The :xref:`Sphinx xref extension <xref-ext>` is installed like the built-in :std:doc:`Sphinx extensions <sphinx:usage/extensions/index>`, and operates per the instructions at :xref:`xref-ext`:
+The :xref:`Sphinx xref extension <xref-ext>` is installed like other :std:doc:`built-in Sphinx extensions<sphinx:usage/extensions/index>`, with some installation tips taken from a related :ref:`references extension configuration manual <sublime-with-sphinx:use the external links extension>`

+Usage instructions are per :xref:`xref-ext`:

 #.
 Add a reference to the link in
    :std:doc:`conf.py <sphinx:usage/configuration>`